abpio/abp-commercial-docs/en/studio/cli.md

 As ABP Studio CLI extends [ABP CLI](https://docs.abp.io/en/abp/latest/CLI), all commands provided by [ABP CLI](https://docs.abp.io/en/abp/latest/CLI) is also valid for ABP Studio CLI.
 Here, is the list of additional commands before explaining their details:

-* new-solution: Generates a new solution based on the ABP Studio [startup templates](solution-templates/index.md).
+* `new-solution`: Generates a new solution based on the ABP Studio [startup templates](solution-templates/index.md).
-* new-module: Generates a new module based on the given template.
+* `new-module`: Generates a new module based on the given template.
-* new-package: Generates a new package based on the given template.
+* `new-package`: Generates a new package based on the given template.
-* add-package-ref: Adds package to given project.
+* `add-package-ref`: Adds package to given project.
-* add-source: Downloads the source code and replaces package references with project references.
+* `add-source-code`: Downloads the source code and replaces package references with project references.
-* init-solution: Creates ABP Studio configuration files for a given solution.
+* `init-solution`: Creates ABP Studio configuration files for a given solution.
-* install-local-module: Installs a local module to given module.
+* `install-local-module`: Installs a local module to given module.
-* install-module:  Installs a module to given module via NuGet packages.
+* `install-module`:  Installs a module to given module via NuGet packages.
-* kube-connect: Connects to kubernetes environment.
+* `kube-connect`: Connects to kubernetes environment.
-* kube-intercept: Intercepts a service running in Kubernetes environment.
+* `kube-intercept`: Intercepts a service running in Kubernetes environment.

 ### new-solution